tobias-liaudat/psf-sandbox/all-W3/readme.md

 # Test over all W3 from CFIS

-The test where done using real data from CFIS.
+- The test where done using real data from CFIS.

-For the complete set of result images go to the imgs folder.
+- For the complete set of result images go to the imgs folder.

+- The training and the validation was done over the same set of stars (all of them).

 ***